Artistic Family Photos: From Happy Snap to Meaningful Art

 Most of the film is set in and around the city of Mildura in far northwest Victoria.

 The film was somewhat of a family project with my nephew, Richard Gray, writing and directing the project.
-Richard’s wife, Michele Davies, was responsible for continuity and dialogue.
+Richard’s wife, Michele Davies, was responsible for continuity and dialogue on the film.

 Towards the end of the project Richard’s family: his mum Maree, sister Rachel, their partners Trevor and Dean, and brother Pat spent a few days in Mildura.